AndrasMarcellToth/HPQC/week_2/README.md

 sys	0m0.004s
 ```

-It can be seen above that the total runtime for the python version was 0.062s comapered to just 0.011s for the c version.
+It can be seen above that the total runtime for the python version was 0.032s compared to just 0.07s for the c version.

 ### C vs Python Repeat Adder